 Musk has predicted sales of about 5,000 Model S units in China this year, but admitted that was just a rough estimate.
 The company has not released any official sales numbers for the country thus far, but has spoken optimistically about its performance.

 "Model S is off to a very encouraging start in China, especially considering that we are delivering cars only in the areas around Beijing, Shanghai, Shenzhen and recently Hangzhou, where we can assure customers of service coverage," Musk and Chief Financial Officer Deepak Ahuja wrote to shareholders in a July letter detailing earnings.

 Tesla was one of the fastest growing public companies in Silicon Valley last year, and its spiking share prices rose even faster: While sales grew 387 percent to more than $2 billion in 2013, Tesla's market cap jumped 492 percent.
-Gains have continued this year, with Tesla hitting a record share price of $272 before closing with a 2.2 percent gain at $269.70; the stock is now up 70 percent in 2014.
+Gains have continued this year, with Tesla hitting a record share price of $272 before closing with a 2.2 percent gain at $269.70; the stock is now up more than 79 percent in 2014.

 SV150 market report: Apple gains to yet another record high

 Tesla isn't the only high-profile Silicon valley companies that seems to hit a record stock high daily: Apple increased to new all-time highs as well Friday, as Wall Street indexes closed out a strong month with gains.